iamSampath/CleanView/README.md

-# 📘 CleanView - Privacy first, Minimalist PDF Viewer
+# 📘 CleanView - Privacy first PDF Viewer

 **CleanView** is a modern, lightweight, and fast PDF viewer built using JavaFX and Apache PDFBox.
 Designed with clean aesthetics and high usability in mind, it provides essential PDF features without the clutter of bloated applications.